Incoming government has golden opportunity to end First Nations drinking water crisis and recognize environmental human rights

 Our new government has the chance to start its four-year term on a high note by being the government that takes long-overdue action to end the drinking water crisis in First Nations communities and guarantee every person’s right to a healthy environment, including the human right to water and sanitation.
 Let’s not let that opportunity pass us by.

-Kaitlyn Mitchell is the national program director of Ecojustice, Canada’s only environmental law charity.
+Kaitlyn Mitchell is the national program director of Ecojustice, Canada’s largest environmental law charity.
 Emma Lui is the national water campaigner for Council of Canadians, Canada’s leading social action organization.